Corsham: Education

 Two schools outside the parish take pupils from Corsham: Box CE (VC) Primary School and Shaw CE Primary School.

-The Corsham School, The Tynings, is Corsham's only secondary school; it was opened in 1972 as a comprehensive school and is now a large academy with a sixth form.
-In 2015 the school had 1,300 pupils.
+The Corsham School, The Tynings, is Corsham's only secondary school; it was opened in 1972 as a comprehensive and is now a large academy with a sixth form.
+In July 2024 the school had 1,264 pupils.

-Heywood Prep School, Priory Street, is an independent school providing education from ages 2 to 11, and has about 180 pupils.
-It achieved a favourable assessment when last inspected in May 2014, being described as "a welcoming, friendly and open community.
-As a result of feeling safe and well looked after, pupils thrive and challenge themselves to reach their full potential.".
+Heywood Prep School, Priory Street, is an independent school providing education from ages 2 to 11, and has about 260 pupils.
 It is located on two acres of property in the centre of Corsham, near Corsham Court, on a site first mentioned in the Domesday Book as a priory donated to an order of monks.
 The Grade II Georgian building in Bath stone is from 1776; later additions include a barn, used as a dining room and later a science block, and a multi-functional performance hall.
 The school is part of the Wishford Schools group.

-The school was rated 17th in The Sunday Times Top 100 Prep Schools in November 2014.
+A school was first endowed in Corsham by Lady Margaret Hungerford, in 1668 as part of the almshouses.
+A new schoolroom was built on the south side of Lacock Road by lord of the manor, Paul Cobb Methuen in 1816.
+The building, which is Grade II listed, is still standing and is used as a further education centre by Wiltshire College.

 Churches

 Former priory

 Corsham Priory was referred to in 1336 as having been given to Marmoutier Abbey during the time of Henry I (1068–1135) as an alien priory.
 An unnamed prior was referred to in 1201, but the priory had become inactive by 1294 and its lands passed to The Crown and eventually to King's College, Cambridge.
-Later a Georgian house was built on the site, which is now part of The Heywood School.
+Later a Georgian house was built on the site, which is now part of Heywood Prep School.